Iditbnaya/AVDTerraformAzureAutomation/README.md

 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 14. Create a folder for the Terraform Files
 15. Copy the files to the folder (I used winscp)
-16. From the folder with the tf files Run terraform init
+16. From the folder with the tf files Run: terraform init

 For the automation:
-17. In azure portal create anew automation account
+17. In azure portal create a new automation account
-18. Create an Hybrid worker group anfd add the Linux vm 19.Create a PowerShell Runbook for Deploy
+18. Create an Hybrid worker group and add the Linux VM 19.Create a PowerShell Runbook for the AVD Deployment:

 #Login with the service principle